Click the tabs below to explore different topic areas:

 A. Yes, if the course work is related the work of a NCCPSS and will enhance the ability to provide services to people with mental health and/or substance use disorder.
 The applicant must submit an official transcript for review with the application packet.

 A. The NC Certified Peer Support Specialist program is an initiative of The North Carolina Division of Mental Health, Developmental Disabilities and Substance Abuse Services.
 Certificates carry The Great Seal of the State of North Carolina.
-The Behavioral Healthcare Resource Program at the School of Social Work, University of North Carolina in Chapel Hill administers the NC Peer Support Specialist program on behalf of the state.
+Behavioral Health Springboard at the School of Social Work, University of North Carolina in Chapel Hill administers the NC Peer Support Specialist program on behalf of the state.

 A. Your personal references sign across the seal line where the flap meets the back of the envelope.
 In the illustration below, Jane Doe is acting as a personal reference and is submitting a Personal Reference Form.
 She signs her name "Jane Doe" on the back of the envelope, over the flap seal.